 Stepping off the plane in Quito, Ecuador, the first thing you notice are the colors.
 The entire country is bathed in bright reds, lush greens, deep blues, sunny yellows and everything in between.
 Some of that is because this is one of the world’s most beautiful countries.
 But much of it is also due to the Ecuador graffiti scene – a robust sub-culture that takes street art who whole new levels.

-In many countries, street art is treated like a crime.
+In many countries, urban arts are treated like a crime.
 Beautiful murals are hidden in trash filled alleys such as in Toronto or Vancouver.
-Or they might be tucked away in the back of parking garages or lining railroad tracks or generaly being hidden from public view.
+Or they might be tucked away in the back of parking garages or lining railroad tracks or generally being hidden from public view.
 But street art in Ecuador doesn’t hide – it is front and center.

 During our trip to Ecuador, we found a large number of murals.
-There is a saying – “No wall is white in Ecuador” – meaning that nearly every wall has been covered in some kind of street art or graffiti tagging.
+There is a saying – “No wall is white in Ecuador” – meaning that nearly every wall has been covered in some kind of public mural or graffiti tagging.
 We certainly found that to be true.
 Some of our favorite cities for Ecuador street art were: